NotifiUs/php-wctp/Readme.md

 # php-wctp

-A PHP library for creating and submitting XML WCTP requests and responses
+A PHP library for creating and submitting XML WCTP requests and responses.

-## Not production ready

-Not ready for every day use!
-We will tag a version 1.0.0 when we're ready for you to use in production.
-For now, expect namespace updates and other breaking changes.

 ## Getting Started

-Install the library using composer:
+Add the library to your project using [composer](https://getcomposer.org):

 ```console
 composer require notifius/php-wctp
 ```

-Example use of library:
+Example usage:

 ```php
 use NotifiUs\WCTP\XML\ClientQuery;